 An Autonomous System (AS) is a group of IP networks operated by one or more network operator(s), which has a single and clearly defined external routing policy.
 The classic definition of an Autonomous System is a set of routers under a single technical administration, using an IGP (Interior Gateway Protocol) and common metrics to route packets within the AS, and using an exterior gateway protocol to route packets to other ASes.
 An Autonomous System Number (ASN) is a globally unique number in the Internet to identify an AS.
-An AS number is used in both the exchange of exterior routing information between neighboring ASes, and as an identifier of the AS itself in the global Internet.
+An AS number is used in both the exchange of exterior routing information between neighboring ASes and as an identifier of the AS itself in the global Internet.
 AS numbers are 16-bit integers, assigned and managed by Internet Assigned Numbers Authority (IANA).

-Autonomous System Border Routers (ASBRs) are connected to more than one AS, and exchange routing information with routers in another AS.
+Autonomous System Border Routers (ASBRs) are connected to more than one AS, exchanging routing information with routers in other ASes.
 ASBRs advertise the exchanged external routing information throughout their AS.
 The traffic to/from an ASBR is controlled by its ASBRs.
 Any traffic originating from (to) an AS to (from) a node outside the AS has to pass through an ASBR of the AS.

-We propose marking packets with AS numbers rather than IP address of the routers.
-Marking with AS numbers has following advantages:
+We propose marking packets with AS numbers as shown in Figure 2, rather than IP addresses of the routers.
+Marking with AS numbers has following advantages.

-- Number of ASes is far lesser than the number of routers in the Internet.
-The Internet consists around 14,000 ASes as compared to 1.6e+08 hosts [25].
-Hence, obtaining an AS map of the Internet is feasible while obtaining Internet map itself is very difficult if not impossible. - 2.
-In more than 99.5% cases, a packet passes through less than seven ASes before reaching its destination [24, 25]. - 3.
-Private owned ASes may not always like to disclose their network details.
-If each router in the AS participates in the marking scheme, then one can easily infer the network architecture by observing the markings. - 4.
-AS number is 16 bits in length while IP v4 address is 32-bit length (IPv6 address length is 128 bits).
-Thus, encoding AS number need lesser header space than encoding IP address and thus with the same mechanism, AS path construction needs far lesser packets than whole network path. - 5.
-There is no scope for false positives1 as when packet is marked, it carries the whole AS number of the router and the victim can reconstruct the attack path without any uncertainty.
+- The number of ASes is far less than the number of routers in the Internet.
+The Internet consists of around 14,000 ASes as compared to 1.6e+08 hosts [5].
+Hence, obtaining an AS map of the Internet is feasible, while obtaining the Internet map itself is very difficult, if not impossible. - In more than 99.5% of cases, a packet passes through less than seven ASes before reaching its destination [5], [12]. - Privately owned ASes may not always like to disclose their network details.
+If each router in the AS participates in the marking scheme, then one can easily infer the network architecture by observing the markings. - AS number is 16 bits in length while IPv4 address is 32-bit long (IPv6 address is 128 bits).
+Thus, encoding AS number needs less header space than encoding IP address, consequently, with the same mechanism, AS path construction needs far less packets than whole network path. - There is no scope for false positives^a as when a packet is marked, it carries the whole AS number of the router and the victim can reconstruct the attack path without any uncertainty.

-It is not practical to assume that all the routers in the Internet participate in the marking scheme.
-In the case when not all routers are participating in the marking scheme, most of the schemes in the literature succeed in tracing back to a participating router that is closest to the attacker and that is in the path traversed by the packets.
-Thus, when some routers are not participating, there is always a concern if the last router in the path constructed by the victim is a true origin of the attack.
-If all the neighboring routers of the router in consideration are participating then one can be sure that the router is a true origin of the attack.
-But, if at least one neighbor is not participating, one cannot be sure about the origin of the attack.
-We believe that making all routers participate in marking scheme is very difficult if not impossible either due to technical reasons or administrative reasons.
+It is not practical to assume that all the routers in the Internet participate in the marking process.
+In the case when not all routers are participating in the marking process, most of the schemes in the literature succeed in tracing back to a participating router that is closest to the attacker; therefore that is in the path traversed by the packets.
+Thus, when some routers are not participating, there is always the concern whether the last router in the path constructed by the victim is the true origin of the attack.
+If all the neighboring routers of the router in consideration are participating then one can be sure that the router is the true origin of the attack.
+However, if at least one neighbor is not participating, one cannot be sure about the origin of the attack.
+We believe that making all routers participate in marking process is very difficult if not impossible, either due to technical or administrative reasons.